IIE is announcing another $100,000 grant from IIE’s Emergency Student Fund program to help students from India now at

 COVID-19.
 An earthquake in Haiti.
-Ongoing conflict in Syria and Yemen.
-A hurricane in the Bahamas.
+Ongoing conflict in Afghanistan and Ukraine.
 When emergencies hit, people feel it in all parts of their lives, including education.
 Yet during a crisis, very few organizations offer support to students whose education is suddenly thrown into jeopardy.

 IIE’s Emergency Student Fund (ESF) provides grants to international college students in the U.S. when natural disasters, war, or other crises threaten their education.
 Many face financial pressure to return home or drop out because their family circumstances have changed dramatically.
-IIE helps these students cover essential needs, including basic living expenses.
+IIE helps these students cover essential needs, including basic education, living, and medical expenses.

 We are a critical resource for students in crisis when they have no other safety net.
-From 2010 through 2020, IIE awarded 1,800 ESF grants, providing over $5 million in critical financial support to students from around the world.
-In 2020 alone, IIE awarded 980 grants – including over 870 grants to international students impacted by the global pandemic.
+From 2010 through 2021, IIE awarded more than 2,000 ESF grants, providing over $5 million in critical financial support to students from around the world.

 What You Can Do